 I also think that a short discussion of combinatorial test generation approaches and code-based fault localization should be given, in the related work section.

-Response: As suggested, we had added one paragraph to discuss combinatorial test generation approaches in the second paragraph of Section 6 (Page).
-Follows that paragraph, we also added one paragraph to discuss the works of MFS identification approaches.
+Response: As suggested, we have added one paragraph to discuss combinatorial test generation approaches in the second paragraph of Section 6 (Page).
+Following that paragraph, we also added one paragraph to discuss existing work on MFS identification.

 We also agree that code-based fault localization is correlated to the MFS identification approaches.
 In fact, two MFS identification approaches [1][2] are directly inspired by the delta debugging ideas[3].
-As suggested, we discussed some the code-based fault localization works in the related works (See paragraph in Page).
-Additionally, we believe these two type of works can be cooperated with each other to obtain better result of fault diagnosis [4].
+As suggested, we discussed some of the code-based fault localization work in the related work (See paragraph in Page).
+Additionally, we believe these two types of works can cooperate with each other to obtain better results of fault diagnosis [4].

 [1] Z. Zhang and J. Zhang, “Characterizing failure-causing parameter interactions by adaptive testing,” in Proceedings of the 2011 International Symposium on Software Testing and Analysis.
 ACM, 2011, pp.331–341.